acstud/lab1/README.md

 ```

 Although possible, you do not necessarily have to debug all parts of your
 application on these machines.
-It is recommended to first functionaly test and
+It is recommended to first functionally test and
 debug your application on a local machine before benchmarking on these nodes.

 Most modern laptops, for example, have vector extensions with multiple cores,